Skip to Main Content

 Martha Othelia Holmes Wilkerson

+Martha also claims to be the legitimate wife of Mr. Gallegos.
 Born 23 Dec 1915, in Shawnee, Oklahoma.
-She and Burt engaged in a common law marriage in Texas 1937.
-According to her obituary, she and Burt worked on the west coast during WWII.
+In 1937, she and Bert engaged in a common law marriage in Texas.
+According to her obituary, she and Bert worked on the west coast during WWII.
 Martha was a welder and later worked at White Sands Missile range.
-The 1950 census lists her and Burt living together as a married couple in Organ, New Mexico.
+The 1950 census lists her and Bert living together as a married couple in Organ, New Mexico.
 She married a man named Woolley in 1970.
-She died 21 Apr 2004, in Carlsbad New Mexico.
+She died April 21st, 2004, in Carlsbad New Mexico.

 What is marriage?